Follow this in-depth and practical step-by-step tutorial on how to start your own blog/website from scratch.

 Having your own website aligns with the Reclaim The Net principles as the more people that have their own online presence that they 100% own, the less control big social platforms and corporations have over the global conversation and over people's ability to monetize their work.

-If you’re looking to carve out your own place on the internet, a place that you fully own and can grow and monetize how you want to, you’re in the perfect place.
+To carve out your own place on the internet, a place that you fully own and can grow and monetize how you want to, you’re in the perfect place.

 Update!
-Thanks to Bluehost for this partnering with us for this ambitious campaign to get people creating independent websites.
+Thanks to Bluehost for this sponsoring and partnering with us for this ambitious campaign to get people creating independent websites.
 They're offering a steep discount for our readers as well as a free domain name for everyone who joins!

 You’re probably not the only one that’s been demoralized by social media lately.